MrZloHex/emuBOOB/README.md

 Options for `build` subcommand:
  - **-i**,  **--input**:</br>
-	This is obligatory fie, where you specify the path to the source file.</br>
+	This is obligatory option, where you specify the path to the source file.</br>
 	E. g. `$ emuBOOB build --input="project8008/src/main.asm"`
  - **-o**,  **--output**:</br>
 	With this option you can specify path and name of output bianry file.</br>
 	E. g. `$ emuBOOB build --input="project8008/src/main.asm" --output="target/my_app"`

 Flags for `build` subcommand:
  - **-v**, **--verbose**:</br>